ringcentral/ringcentral-api-docs/docs/chat/manual/attachments.md

 * **author_name** — The actual author name string
 * **author_link** — Used to link the authors name.
 Will only work when author_name is present.
-* **author_icon** — A url to an image up to 82x82px that will display to the left of the author’s name.
+* **author_icon** — A url to an image up to 82x82 px that will display to the left of the author's name.
 Will only work when author_name is present.

 ```json
 "author_name": "Author Name",